 If you opted to during the booking process, this day will include a horse riding tour through the beautiful southern lowlands.
-You will be taken to the stables where you'll get to meet and ride the friendly Icelandic horse.
+You will be taken to the stables, where you'll get to meet and ride the friendly Icelandic horse.

 You will spend your second night of this package at accommodation in southern Iceland.
 If the skies are clear, you might see the celestial display of the Northern Lights.

-The South Coast of Iceland is one of the country’s most beautiful areas, a plethora of ancient valleys and snow-wreathed mountainscapes, cascading waterfalls and delicate rivers.
+The South Coast of Iceland is one of the country’s most beautiful areas, a plethora of ancient valleys and snow-wreathed mountainscapes, cascading waterfalls, and delicate rivers.

 As an added extra on Day 3, you could try glacier hiking on the mighty Sólheimajökull, one of Iceland’s most beautiful ice caps.
-Nothing can beat the intimacy one feels with nature as they summit past intricate ice sculptures and deep, pale crevasses.
+Nothing can beat the intimacy one feels with nature as one summit past intricate ice sculptures and deep, pale crevasses.

 You will spend the second night of your trip in the countryside near the sleepy fishing village of Vík, only a short distance away from the black sand beach, Reynisfjara.
 Here, visitors are quickly fascinated by the strange basalt stacks that line the cliff faces, as well as the tumultuous energy of the Atlantic waves.
-Don’t get too close, the waves at Reynisfjara are notoriously unpredictable!
+Don’t get too close.
+The waves at Reynisfjara are notoriously unpredictable!

-As you travel across the black sand desert, Skeiðarársandur, you will see Skaftafell Nature Reserve slowly appear over the horizon, easily distinguishable by its forested slopes, jutting cliff edges and static ice sheets.
-Passing that green oasis you will travel under Iceland's highest peak: Hvannadalshnjúkur in the Öræfajökull glacier volcano.
+As you travel across the black sand desert, Skeiðarársandur, you will see Skaftafell Nature Reserve slowly appear over the horizon, easily distinguishable by its forested slopes, jutting cliff edges, and static ice sheets.
+Passing that green oasis, you will travel under Iceland's highest peak: Hvannadalshnjúkur in the Öræfajökull glacier volcano.